Category Archives: Romantic Drama

 Confused, Peter decides to marry Maggie and is quickly sent off to Brazil on business when his airplane crashes into the jungle leaving him presumed dead.

-The women face a quandary when Peter shows up alive and well and Sandra bitterly announces to Maggie that she intends to ride off into the sunset with both Peter and her son.
-The women scratch and claw at each other, metaphorically speaking, for the remainder of the picture.
+The women face a quandary when Peter shows up alive and well and Sandra bitterly announces to Maggie that she intends to ride off into the sunset with Peter and her son.
+The women scratch and claw at each other metaphorically speaking, for the remainder of the picture.

 The storyline, despite being perfectly melodramatic and stellar for an afternoon daytime drama, is rather engaging throughout, never suffering from too much contrivance.

 Nearly upstaging Davis is Mary Astor giving a terrific performance as Sandra.
-Combined, the women are the reason for The Great Lie’s grit and gusto.
+The women are the reason for The Great Lie’s grit and gusto.
 They play the hell out of their roles and according to legend, both hated the script and vowed together to turn the project into gold.

 They nearly succeed as the best sequence is when the women travel to deserted Arizona to spend the remainder of Sandra’s pregnancy.
-Cooped up together, how delicious to see Davis’s Maggie play caretaker to a whiny and spoiled Sandra- typically Davis would play the Sandra character, so the scenes are a treat to watch.
+Cooped up together, how delicious to see Davis’s Maggie play caretaker to a whiny and spoiled Sandra- typically Davis would play the Sandra character, so the scenes are a treat.

 The character hardly appears to need a handout despite the incorporated dialogue of Sandra’s success predicted to wane as she ages.